Code-Institute-Submissions/Data_Visualisation_Project2/README.md

   - To illustrate/quantify using another bar graph, mortality rates in the working age bracket.
 These could be factors like murder, health, suicide etc
   - I want to illustrate with a scatter plot the correlation between life longeavity and the yrs of education.
 I could of easily used other factors like GDP and life longeavity but wanted to factor in something different but has some substance and meaning behind it.

 Before i started this project, i built a wireframe to have a platform to build the site.
+Inline-style:
-Click here for my C:\Users\aledg\OneDrive\Documents\Life_Expectancy_project2\Screenshot (332).png.
-The wireframe was built using free source software from Pencil.
+![alt text]
+Screenshot (332).png The wireframe was built using free source software from Pencil.

 ## Features